drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## Calculate the inverse of a matrix

-To calculate the inverse of a matrix, we use the `.inv` tool.
+To calculate the inverse of a matrix, use the `.inv` tool.

 ````{tip}
 ```